dblodorn/flatfiles/README.md

 # 📁 FlatFiles 📁
 Blank WP theme for API Connection.
 This is just for you to connect to the CMS and access your data via JSON!
+See it action on this page ⛓: [https://dain.kim/archive/](https://dain.kim/archive/)

 ## WP Plugins you need:
 + [WP REST API (2.0)](http://v2.wp-api.org/)